iauns/cpm/README.rst

   #endif

-Remember that you are in charge of naming these module's namespace definitions since the defintion's name is based on the first argument in your call to CPM_AddModule.
+Remember that you are in charge of the name of each module's namespace definition since the defintion's name is based on the first argument in your call to CPM_AddModule.
 Also be sure to place your calls to CPM_AddModule before your call to CPM_Finish.
 The ``# Include any modules here...`` section mentioned in the first snippet indicates where you should place calls to ``CPM_AddModule`` and ``CPM_AddExternal``.

 CPM Externals
 -------------